radityankn/voidwalkers-scandff-gf180mcu/README.md

 # IIC-OSIC-TOOLS Analog Design Project Template (GlobalFoundries 180nm)

-This repository is a project template for the IIC-OSIC-TOOLS (https://github.com/iic-jku/IIC-OSIC-TOOLS) analog design workflow for the SSCS 2025 Chipathon, preconfigured for the GlobalFoundries 180nm PDK (gf180mcuD).
+This repository is an analog design project template for the SSCS 2025 Chipathon (https://github.com/sscs-ose/sscs-chipathon-2025).
+The design environment is setup using the IIC-OSIC-TOOLS docker container (https://github.com/iic-jku/IIC-OSIC-TOOLS).
+The container is preconfigured with GlobalFoundries 180nm PDK (gf180mcuD).

 ## What's Included

 When you use this template, you get:
 - **Pre-configured Docker environment** with IIC-OSIC-TOOLS and GlobalFoundries 180nm PDK
+- **VNC and web-based GUI access** for design tools like Xschem, Ngspice, Magic, and KLayout
 - **Cross-platform scripts** for launching the containerized design environment
-- **Example analog design** (5-Transistor OTA) with proper library structure and testbench
+- **Example analog schematic and layout design** (5-Transistor OTA) with proper library structure and testbench
-- **Library organization standards** with validation scripts
-- **VNC and web-based GUI access** for design tools like Xschem, Ngspice, Magic, and KLayout

 ## CAD Tool Computing Constellation
 First, review [this document](https://github.com/mosbiuschip/chipathon2025/tree/main/CAD_tool_computing_constellation) to get a sense of how the various pieces of software work together on your computer.

-## Required S/W on Your Computer
+## Required Software on Your Computer

 Before you begin, you'll need to install the following required software:

 ### 1. GitHub Desktop